CaitlinS9/Event-Intro/README.md

 # (36 Degrees North: Read if at 36 Degrees North only )
 36 Degrees North donates this space for us to meet.
 They also offer free workshops as well as coworking, desks and offices for a monthly fee.
 You can find more info at the front desk.

-(Add your own event space here?)

 # (ThunderPlains 2018)

 The ThunderPlains Developer Conference is coming up on November 1st and is looking for sponsors.

-# (Donate!)
-(Please open this link and show it on the screen <https://donate.techlahoma.org/membership>)

-If you like this meetup and what we do here, please consider becoming a Techlahoma member by visiting techlahoma.org and clicking on the donate button.
-The funding allows Techlahoma to help usergroups like this around the state, and put on 2 great conferences.
-Thank you.

 # (Twitch)
 (Read only if your group streamed on Twitch)